haberdashPI/Weber.jl/docs/src/trial_guide.md

 moment([delta_t],[fn],args...;keys...)
 ```

-The moment waits `delta_t` seconds after the onset of the previous moment, and then runs the specificed function (`fn`), if any, passing it any `args` and `keys` provided.
+The moment waits `delta_t` seconds after the onset of the previous moment, and then runs the specified function (`fn`), if any, passing it any `args` and `keys` provided.
 The short form (when `fn` is the second argument) is the most common type of moment to define, and allows for moments to run one specific function at a specific time.
-Long-form moments aren't normally necessary, and are a more advanced topic.
+Long-form moments aren't normally necessary, and are a more [advanced topic](advanced.md).
 Below is an example of a short-form moment.

 ```julia
 moment(0.5,play,mysound)